-Satellite observations have a major role and impact on ocean prediction (Le Traon, 2018).
-Satellites provide real time and global observations of key ocean variables at high space and time resolution: sea level and geostrophic currents, sea surface temperature, ocean colour, sea ice, surface wave, surface winds (Figure 1).
-The spatial resolution depends on the nature of the sensor and ranges from a few hundreds of meters (e.g. infrared and ocean colour sensors) to tens of kilometres (e.g. microwave sensors).
-The time resolution or revisit time ranges from one hour or less for geostationary satellites up to a few days or longer for polar-orbiting satellites.
+Satellite observations have a major role in and impact on ocean prediction (Le Traon, 2018).
+Satellites can provide real-time and global observations of key ocean variables at high space and time resolution: sea level and geostrophic currents, sea surface temperature, ocean colour, sea ice, surface wave, and surface winds (Fig. 1).
+The spatial resolution depends on the nature of the sensor and ranges from a few hundreds of metres (e.g. infrared and ocean colour sensors) to tens of kilometres (e.g. microwave sensors).
+The time resolution or revisit time ranges from 1 h or less for geostationary satellites up to a few days or longer for polar-orbiting satellites.